-G. In the event the Mayor, as an elected official of the City, moves their place of residence outside of the City, or any Council member elected or appointed to a district position moves that member'stheir place of residence outside the district boundary from which that member person was nominated or appointed, then the Mayor or that Council member shall forfeit the office of Mayor or Council member and the position held by the Mayor or member shall be deemed to be vacant.
+G. In the event the Mayor, as an elected official of the City, moves their place of residence outside of the City, or any Council member elected or appointed to a district position moves their place of residence outside the district boundary from which that person was nominated or appointed, then the Mayor or Council member shall forfeit the office of Mayor or Council member and the position held by the Mayor or member shall be deemed to be vacant.
 A Council member shall not be disqualified from his or her current term of office if district lines are changed, thereby causing the Council member to live outside his or her respective district.
 When this change in district lines affects a current Council member, that person shall be allowed to complete his or her current term of office.
-In the event a vacancy occurs for any reason in the Council, the vacancy in the district shall be filled by the appointment of some qualified person who is a resident of that district by a majority vote of the remaining members of the Council, but such appointee shall hold office only until the next regular municipal election, at which time a qualified person who is a resident of that district shall be elected to serve for the remainder of the unexpired term for that position.